dsyer/kubernetes-intro/README.md

 * \+ Buildpack support in `pom.xml` or `build.gradle`
 * Actuators (separate port or not?)
 * \+ Graceful shutdown
+* \+ Liveness and Readiness as first class features
+* ?
+Support for actuators with Kubernetes API keys
 * Loading `application.properties` and `application.yml`
 * Autoconfiguration of databases, message brokers, etc.
-* ?
-Support for actuators with Kubernetes API keys
 * Decryption of encrypted secrets in process (e.g. Spring Cloud Commons and Spring Cloud Vault)
 * \- Spring Cloud Kubernetes (direct access to Kubernetes API required for some features)